cornerstone-consulting/INFIODocs/infio-docs.md

 ## Deployment steps of INFIO EC2 instance

+Before you deploy the INFIO EC2 instance, it's important to understand **how the INFIO EC2 instance deployment behaves** based on your deployment context.
+This helps avoid duplicate resources and ensures smooth provisioning.
+The template is **intelligent and reusable**, and it adjusts automatically based on the following scenarios:

+**Case 1: First-Time Deployment (No Previous INFIO EC2 instance)**

+- If you're deploying INFIO INstance from INFIO AMI for the very first time in your AWS account:
+- It will create all required resources from scratch, including:
+  - IAM Role
+  - EC2 Instance Profile
+  - EC2 Security Group
+  - Key Pair
+  - DMS Subnet Group & Instance Profile
+  - EC2 Instance
+- All resources will be named as per the documentation.
+- Use `INFIOSequence = 01` and `INFIOIsDeployed = No` parameter values in [step number 1 of deployment](#1-deployment-of-ec2-instance-from-infio-amiaws-marketplace).

+**Case 2: Re-deployment of INFIO EC2 instance in the Same VPC**

+- If you're deploying INFIO EC2 instance again in the same VPC:
+- The template will reuse existing global resources:
+  - IAM Role
+  - Security Group
+  - Key Pair
+  - DMS-related resources
+- Only a new EC2 instance will be created.
+- Use the next INFIOSequence number like `02`, `03`, etc and set `INFIOIsDeployed = Yes` parameter values in [step number 1 of deployment](#1-deployment-of-ec2-instance-from-infio-amiaws-marketplace).

+**Case 3: First-Time Deployment in a New VPC (Already deployed once in other VPC)**

+- Deploying INFIO EC2 instance for the first time in a second or third VPC:
+- It will reuse global resources (IAM Role, EC2 Profile)
+- It will create new VPC-specific resources:
+  - EC2 Security Group
+  - EC2 Key Pair
+  - DMS Subnet Group & Instance Profile
+  - EC2 Instance
+- The new resources will include a numeric suffix (e.g., `-02`, `-03`) to differentiate by VPC.
+- Use `INFIOSequence = 02`, `03`, etc, and set `INFIOIsDeployed = Yes` parameter values in [step number 1 of deployment](#1-deployment-of-ec2-instance-from-infio-amiaws-marketplace).

+**Case 4: Re-deployment in a New VPC (Already Deployed Once)**

+- If you're re-deploying in a second/third VPC where INFIO EC2 instance was already deployed once:

+- Global resources like IAM Role and EC2 Profile are reused.
+- VPC-specific resources (Key, Security Group) with matching suffixes (`-02`, `-03`) parameter values in [step number 1 of deployment](#1-deployment-of-ec2-instance-from-infio-amiaws-marketplace) are also reused.
+- Only the EC2 instance will be newly created.

 ### 1. Deployment of EC2 instance from INFIO AMI(AWS Marketplace)

 1. Navigate to the [AWS Marketplace](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Faws.amazon.com%2Fmarketplace%3F%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fawsmp-contessa&forceMobileApp=0) to download the INFIO AMI.
 During this process, you will be prompted to answer several necessary questions, detailed below:
     - **ImageId**: Specifies the INFIO AMI ID used for deploying the INFIO EC2 instance.
     - **INFIOIsDeployed**: Specify "Yes" or "No" to indicate whether one or more INFIO EC2 stacks have already been deployed in this account from the AWS Marketplace.
 If specified as "No," the EC2 IAM role, EC2 profile, EC2 security group, EC2 key pair, and DMS instance profile will be attempted to be created again.
 If resources with the same names already exist, the deployment will fail.
+Before entering parameter values, carefully review the [deployment scenarios above](#deployment-steps-of-infio-ec2-instance) to identify which case applies to you.
+Choose your inputs accordingly to ensure a successful deployment.
     - **INFIOSequence**: Specifies the deployment sequence number.
 If you have already deployed INFIO resources once, enter "02" for the second instance, "03" for the third, and so on.
 For the first deployment, enter "01".
+Before entering parameter values, carefully review the [deployment scenarios above](#deployment-steps-of-infio-ec2-instance) to identify which case applies to you.
+Choose your inputs accordingly to ensure a successful deployment.
     - **EC2InstanceType**: Specifies the EC2 instance type.
 Default is `m6a.large`.
     - **SubnetID**: The ID of the subnet where the Infio EC2 instance will be deployed, you can pass public subnet id or private subnet id.
     - **DMSSubnetGroupSubnetIDs**: A comma-separated list of subnet IDs for the source SQL Server and target Auroa PostgreSQL is already deployed.
 This list should hold the subnet(s) of the source SQL Server and destination Aurora PostgreSQL database.